melottiv/FusAID/README.md

 ![graphical abstract](./img/graphical_abstract.jpg)

 This repository provides a machine learning framework for prioritizing oncogenic fusion proteins by integrating sequence- and structure-based protein representations.

-The framework supports four different prediction modes:

-* **Sequence model**: classification based exclusively on protein sequence embeddings generated with **FusOn-pLM**.
-* **Structure model**: classification based exclusively on protein structure embeddings extracted from predicted protein structures.
-* **Concatenation model**: joint prediction using concatenated sequence and structure embeddings.
-* **Soft-voting ensemble**: ensemble of the sequence and structure models using a weighted combination of their prediction logits.

 The complete training and inference pipeline is implemented in Python using PyTorch and can be executed through command-line interfaces.

 ## Repository Overview